Komrod/web-servo/tutorials.md

       "port": "443",
       "ssl": {
         "enabled": true,
-        "key": "ssl/iamgroot.key",
+        "key": "ssl/example.key",
-        "cert": "ssl/iamgroot.crt"
+        "cert": "ssl/example.crt"
       }
     }
   }
 ```
+If you are using the example server, the config file is already ready in "example/config_https.json".
-Run your server with a simple line in a node script
+Then, you have to run your server with a simple line in a node script.

 ```
   require('web-servo').start();
 ```

+The script is also ready in "example/server_https.js".
+You can run "node example/server_https.js".
-Executing this script runs the server :
+Executing the example HTTPS server will have this result :

 ```
   Using config file "C:\Users\PR033\git\web-servo\example\config_https.json"